mariusavram91/mariusavram/projects.md

 I have six years of experience working mostly on backend, but I got my hands dirty on frontend and some devops tasks.
 I have a drive for clean, readable, testable, and well-documented code.
 My favourite working environment: Linux + Tmux + Vim.

-I think version control tools such as Git are a very important part of software development (I've been using Gitflow for a couple of years now) and I am all for Continous Development, Continous Integration, and Code reviews.
+I think version control tools such as Git are a very important part of software development (I've been using Gitflow for a couple of years now) and I am all for Continuous Development, Continuous Integration, and Code reviews.
 I am able to work in a team but also perform some tasks unsupervised.

 What I am looking for in a company is personal and professional growth.
 I have strong desire to learn and improve my skills.